mariadoyle/week-4-game/README.md

 # week-4-game
-Star Wars game - Fun and interactive game developed with HTML5, CSS3 and jQuery.
+Star Wars game - Fun and interactive game developed using HTML5, CSS3 and jQuery.